toji/webgpu-gltf-case-study/index.md

 }
 ```

-Now we've finished rearranging our data storage, so we can finally refactor our render loop:
+And finally, now that we've finished rearranging our data storage, so we can refactor our render loop to match:

 ```js
 function renderGltf(renderPass) {